BOJ pushes back inflation target timeframe, keeps policy steady

 "We expect consumer prices to rise after oil prices stop applying downward pressure, but we doubt that prices will rise quickly."

-As expected, the BOJ on Thursday maintained its pledge to increase base money at an annual pace of 80 trillion yen (453 billion pounds) through purchases of government bonds and risky assets.
+As expected, the BOJ on Thursday maintained its pledge to increase base money at an annual pace of 80 trillion yen ($700 billion) through purchases of government bonds and risky assets.

 With inflation having ground to a halt due to slumping fuel prices, the BOJ's nine-member policy board cut its core consumer inflation forecast for this fiscal year to 0.8 percent from 1.0 percent in its twice-yearly review of its forecasts.